 Another great choice for fall foliage in Taipei is Maokong, where you can even observe the explosion of colors through a glass-bottom gondola (make sure to get in the line that says “Crystal Cabins” when boarding!)
 While you’re in that part of town, the mild weather also makes it a pleasant month to stop in at the Taipei Zoo.

-Flower lovers also can’t miss the Shilin Residence Chrysanthemum Show, usually held in the former residence of Chiang Kai-Shek, slated from early November to mid December.
-Meanwhile, roses make their appearance at the Autumn Rose Exhibition in Xinsheng Park from in mid November.
+Flower lovers also can’t miss the Shilin Residence Chrysanthemum Show, held in the former residence of Chiang Kai-Shek, will take place from November 26 to December 12 in 2021.
 Get off at Yuanshan MRT and combine your visit with Maji Square, known for its excellent semi-outdoor food court.

 Taiwan in November: Best Places to Visit